 In 1715, the Jacobites had made the largest concerted effort to retake the British throne since the initial War of the Two Kings.
 The effort had proven a failure, with James Francis Stuart chased out of Scotland, what soldiers his cause had in the land dealt with easily enough shortly afterwards.
 After the failure of the grandiose Spanish plan of 1719, the Stuarts were left as political pariahs in Europe, King’s without a Kingdom, with their cause falling more and more as time went on.

-The War of the Austrian Succession and the success of the inherently Jacobite Irish Bridge of France at the Battle of Fontenoy in 1745, suddenly threw the Stuart cause back into the limelight once more.
+Until the War of the Austrian Succession, when the success of the inherently Jacobite Irish Bridge of France at the Battle of Fontenoy in 1745, suddenly threw the Stuart cause back into the limelight once more.
 James, the “Old Pretender”, was by then 44, living in Rome but no longer really considered the prime moving force of the movement surrounding his family.
 That honour has passed to his eldest son, Charles, the “Young Pretender”, born in 1720 and named “Prince-Regent” by his father by age 23.
-He had spent almost his entirely life in Italy, but had grander ambitions of fulfilling his dream of putting the family back into power in Britain.
+He had spent almost his entire life in Italy, but had grander ambitions of fulfilling his dream of putting the family back into power in Britain.

 France, at war with Britain, was certainly not blind to the potential benefits of again backing the Stuarts, in an effort to undermine the Hanoverian regime in Britain, or overthrow it entirely, but the usual concerns remained.
 Louis XV was not interested in an enterprise where France would have to take the greatest risk, be it in ships to transport troops across the British dominate channel, or soldiers to do the actual fighting in England.
 It took some convincing and secret tours of Britain for the idea that there was strong Jacobite support in the islands to take root.
 There were indeed many Jacobites in Britain, but while they were happy to voice their approval for any potential effort to get James or Charles on the throne, they were careful to add the caveat of desired French assistance: men, guns, supplies.
 With much of Britain’s fighting strength engaged on the continent, the time did seem ripe to make an effort to land troops across the channel.